 Over 180,000 children and babies are seen in our inpatient units and outpatient clinics per year.

 While the majority of Duke Children’s patients are from North Carolina, Duke Children’s sees patients from all 50 US States and every continent except for Antarctica.

 Duke University Hospital has 190 pediatric inpatient beds, and 67 neonatal intensive care unit beds.

 3,229 babies were delivered at Duke University Hospital in 2019.

 Aside from world-class medical care and top-rated patient treatment?
 We are:

-One of only five top-ranked pediatric surgical centers in the nation.
+One of the top-ranked pediatric surgical centers in the nation.

 Home to an intensive care nursery that outperforms national averages in positive outcomes for our most vulnerable infants.

-Ranked second nationally in National Institutes of Health funding, recognizing the astonishing research done here every day.
+Ranked first nationally in National Institutes of Health funding, recognizing the astonishing research done here every day.